syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Number-Formatting.md

 ---
 layout: post
-title: Number Formatting in Syncfusion® NumericUpDown control
+title: Number Formatting in Syncfusion® NumericUpDown Control for Xamarin.Android
-description: Learn how to add format String, enable parser mode and percent display mode for NumericUpDown control.
+description: Learn how to add format strings, enable parser mode, and configure percent display mode for the NumericUpDown control.
 platform: Xamarin.Android
 control: NumericUpDown
 documentation: ug
+keywords: NumericUpDown, number formatting, format string, parser mode, percentage, currency, localization
 ---
 # Number Formatting in NumericUpDown (SfNumericUpDown)

-The Values of the SfNumericUpDown can be configured to display different formats like currency format, percent format etc.
+The values of the `SfNumericUpDown` control can be configured to display different formats such as currency format, percent format, and custom number formats to meet various application requirements.

 ## Format String

-The `FormatString` property determines the format specifier by which the display text has to be formatted.
+The `FormatString` property determines the format specifier by which the display text is formatted.
+This property allows you to control how numeric values are presented to users.

-N> The control displays the formatted text on lost focus.
-Default Value of `FormatString` is "n".
+N> The control displays the formatted text when it loses focus.
+The default value of `FormatString` is "n".

 ### Display Currency Notation

-`c` - Displays the value with currency notation.
+Use `c` to display the value with currency notation based on the current culture settings.
 {% tabs %}

 {% highlight C# %}